 Cyber liability insurance coverage, which also goes by the acronym of CLIC, is a risk mitigation strategy that allows a company to offset the costs involved in recovering from a cyber security breach.
 It has become increasingly popular since its use became widespread in around 2005.
 In fact, according to PWC the total value of premiums that will be paid for cyber insurance is forecasted to reach $7.5 billion by 2020.

 Cyber insurance typically covers expenses related to first parties as well as claims by third parties.
 Should an organisation choose to purchase this sort of cover it can expect reimbursement for the following expenses:

-- Investigation: Covers the cost of a forensics investigation which is necessary to determine what occurred, how to repair damage and how to prevent the same type of breach from occurring in the future.
+- Investigation: Covers the cost of a forensics investigation which is necessary to determine what occurred, what has been breached, how to repair damage and how to prevent the same type of breach from occurring in the future.

 - Business damage: May include similar items that are covered by a traditional errors and omissions policy (which usually include errors due to negligence and other reasons), as well as monetary losses experienced by network downtime, business interruption, data loss recovery.
 Interestingly enough there are versions of cyber liability coverage that will contribute funds to the costs involved in managing a crisis – including repairing reputational damage.

 - Privacy and notification issues: Includes required data breach notifications to customers and other affected parties (required by law in many jurisdictions), as well as credit monitoring for customers whose information was compromised.